Portrait_Jakara Anthony

 About Jakara

-A gifted junior, Anthony rose rapidly through national ranks, earned selection to the Australian Development Team in 2012, and made her World Cup debut as a 16-year-old at Deer Valley in 2015.
-She cracked the top‑10 in 2017 at Tazawako, signalling she was ready for the world stage.
+A gifted junior who was inspired by Australian Olympian Britt Cox, Jakara rose rapidly through national ranks, earned selection to the Australian Development Team in 2012, and made her World Cup debut as a 16-year-old at Deer Valley in 2015.
+She cracked the top 10 in 2017 at Tazawako, signalling she was ready for the world stage.
 At PyeongChang 2018 she placed fourth in women’s moguls, the best Olympic result by an Australian female moguls skier to that point, and the launchpad for a senior career defined by precision turns and progressive jumps.

 getty-4819d161a6c6fc8d306445bde5392218-2963

-Across 2022–23, Anthony defended her place at the top, adding multiple World Cup wins and reclaiming the single moguls Crystal Globe.
+Across 2022–23, Jakara defended her place at the top, adding multiple World Cup wins and reclaiming the single moguls Crystal Globe.

 getty-919a7181d18ec6233d5ec4512069e60e-4000

-Away from the course, Anthony has studied exercise and sport science at Deakin University and was awarded the Medal of the Order of Australia in 2022 for service to sport following her Olympic triumph.
-She has twice been named Snow Australia Athlete of the Year, including in 2024 in recognition of her record‑breaking World Cup season.
+Jakara has studied exercise and sport science at Deakin University and was awarded the Medal of the Order of Australia in 2022 for service to sport following her Olympic triumph.
+And for the self-described perfectionist, she finds the biggest challenge of her sport is ‘learning to deal with the fact there is never perfection’.

 Read More